 The report explores the factors that prevent young people from using the internet safely,

-As the Government releases its response to the Internet Safety Strategy Green Paper, our Policy Director, Claire Levens looks at what this means for the future of children online safety in the UK.
-Yesterday, the Government published its response to the Green Paper on the Internet Safety Strategy.
-Within its 75 pages is a thoughtful […]
+As the Govt. releases its response to the Internet Safety Strategy Green Paper, Claire Levens looks at what this means for online safety in the UK.

 Would you like to know more about how to prevent kids from oversharing their lives online?
 Here’s a parent’s view on what really works for her and her kids when it comes to sharing safely online.